 - Thirty seven states offer earned time credits for certain inmates who participate in, or complete educational courses, vocational training, treatment, work or other developmental programs, according to the National Council on State Legislatures (NCSL) August 2011 report "Principles of Effective State Sentencing & Corrections Policy." - Other studies indicate that each state has a range of credits with varying criteria, but many provide inmates with access to a higher amount of days than Kansas-lowa offers 365 days for what it defines as "service," Arkansas has a cap at 270 days, and New Mexico offers varying levels of credit for programs, including 90-150 days for completion of an education program.
-This indicates that Kansas is missing an opportunity to achieve cost savings and reduce recidivism. - According to the KDOC 2015 Annual Report, education programming coupled with quality employment (viable wage) has reduced recidivism among their population by over 5%.
-When inmates were assessed as higher risk to reoffend gainful employment brought their recidivism rates down rate from 38% to 13%. - In FY 2015, out of 4532 releasing offenders, 1919 were eligible for program credit, and 1454 earned credit, which was 75.77%.
-In the first 5 months of FY 2016, 853 eligible offenders were released, of
+This indicates that Kansas is missing an opportunity to achieve cost savings and reduce recidivism. - According to the KDOC 2015 Annual Report, education programming coupled with quality employment (viable wage) has reduced recidivism among their population by over 5 percent.
+When inmates were assessed as higher risk to reoffend, gainful employment brought their recidivism rates down from 38 percent to 13 percent. - In FY15, out of 4532 releasing offenders, 1919 were eligible for program credit, and 1454 earned credit-which was 75.77 percent.
+In the first 5 months of FY16, 853 eligible offenders were released, of whom 737 earned credit-which was 86.4 percent.
+Increasing the participation rate to 90 percent would add an additional 73 offenders receiving credit, which at the rate of 120 days would free 24 more beds.

-- whom 737 earned credit, for 86.4%.
-Increasing the participation rate to 90% would add an additional 73 offenders receiving credit, which at the rate of 120 days would free 24 more beds. - Challenges to increasing eligibility and participation include lack sufficient time for offenders to complete a program.
+Challenges to increasing eligibility and participation include lack sufficient time for offenders to complete a program.
 For example, some offenders are out on court writ pending legal matters or in segregation.